francoisromain/postcss-button/README.md

 * * *

-This plugin handles a lot of repetetive css code necessary to create clean buttons.
+This plugin outputs a lot of css repetitive code necessary to create clean buttons.
 It also uses `box-shadow` to create borders which respect the vertical rythm.

 * * *